scacchetti07/scacchetti07/README.md

 <div align="center">
    <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Montserrat&weight=600&size=25&pause=200&color=2E68DF&center=true&vCenter=true&width=435&lines=Hey,+Welcome+%F0%9F%91%8B;You+can+call+me+Luís+Scacchetti!;Brazilian+Developer+%F0%9F%87%A7%F0%9F%87%B7" alt="Typing SVG" />
 </div>
 <p>Hello!
 I'm software developer and passionate of personal improvement, I love to explore, learn new things and put myself outside of confort zone.
-When I start a project, I usually think when I'm coding for the best practices on Cleancode and SOLID to develop correctly and make this project different and special for the user.
-Recently in a search for more privacy and productive, I installed Fedora 42 and Endeavour OS as my main OS for work and studys since July of 2025.
-I'm learning and improving more bash script and how Linux work using normally, not just in specific cases. </p>
+When I start a project, I usually think what is the best practices to code based on Cleancode and SOLID to develop correctly and make this project different and special for the user.
+Recently in a search for more privacy and productive, I installed Fedora 42 and Endeavour OS as my main OS for work and studies since July of 2025.
+I'm learning more about bash script and improving how I manage my Linux.  </p>

 ![Access to the ranGO! first version](https://github.com/scacchetti07/ranGO-v1.0)